Appalachia Funders Network 2014 Annual Meeting

 The three-day agenda also included a special session on job-creation resources and partnerships in Appalachia, cohosted by the Federal Reserve Banks of Richmond, Cleveland, and Atlanta; and site visits highlighting the work of local and regional development practitioners in local food systems and in the arts and tourism, health care, and energy sectors.

-More information on the 2014 meeting is available on the Appalachia Funders Network Web site.
+More information on the 2014 meeting is available in the event's proceedings paper (PDF: 3.9 MB) and on the Appalachia Funders Network Web site.